Scare-Security/ransom/README.md

 # how
 For each file, the ransom will generate a new key using the master key generated.
 `KDF(masterKey, filename, filesize) = AES(masterkey, SHA(filename & $(filesize))`

+# TODO
+- [ ] send the key to the server via DNS
+- [ ] encrypt the key before sending to the server
+- [ ] add the filename + size in the file just in case